Are you interested in learning Judo? Judo classes at our school are open today. All levels welcome.

-"I always wanted to learn judo.
-However, I was afraid of getting hurt or feeling lost or overwhelmed.
+"I always wanted to learn Judo.
+However, I was afraid of getting hurt, feeling lost or overwhelmed.

-I tried other schools, but the teacher would show the throw once then say, "Okay, try it".
-I wanted a school that would actually teach and instruct the students.
+At other schools I went to, the teacher would show the throw once then say, "Okay, try it".
+I was looking for a school that would actually teach and instruct the students.

-I found what I was looking for here at the Las Vegas Kung Fu Academy.
+That's when I found what I was looking for.
+The Las Vegas Kung Fu Academy.

 Instructor Kevin really breaks down the moves and give you fine details about the throw.
 He never rushes through a technique.
 This is the perfect place for me."